The Gaussian Double-Bubble and Multi-Bubble Conjectures: Introduction

+The contents of this work were posted on the arXiv in two installments: the above simplified argument for resolving the Gaussian Double-Bubble Conjecture (case $q=3$ of Theorems \ref{thm:main-I-I_m} and \ref{thm:main-uniqueness}) was posted in January 2018 \cite{EMilmanNeeman-GaussianDoubleBubbleConj}, and the full resolution of the Gaussian Multi-Bubble Conjecture was announced in \cite{EMilmanNeeman-GaussianDoubleBubbleConj} and posted in May 2018 \cite{EMilmanNeeman-GaussianMultiBubbleConj}.

 The rest of this work is organized as follows.
 In Section \ref{sec:model}, we construct the model simplicial-clusters and associated model isoperimetric profile, and establish their properties.
 In Section \ref{sec:prelim} we recall relevant definitions and provide some preliminaries for the ensuing calculations.
-In Section \ref{sec:minimizers} we collect the results we require regarding isoperimetric minimizing clusters; the proof of the curvature integrability is deferred to Appendix \ref{sec:Schauder}.
+In Sections \ref{sec:minimizers} and \ref{sec:higher} we collect and prove the results regarding isoperimetric minimizing clusters we require: Section \ref{sec:minimizers} pertains to properties one can deduce just from the regularity theory of the interfaces $\Sigma^1$, while Section \ref{sec:higher} is dedicated to consequences of the higher-codimensional regularity theory of $\Sigma^2$ and $\Sigma^3$; to streamline the presentation, proofs of various statements are deferred to the appendices, and in particular, the proof of the curvature integrability is deferred to Appendix \ref{sec:Schauder}.
 In Section \ref{sec:second-var} we derive a generalized version of Stokes' theorem; we then apply it to the general formula for the second variation of weighted area under a volume constraint, whose calculation is deferred to Appendix \ref{sec:calculation}, and obtain the simplified formula (\ref{eq:intro-formula}) for regular stationary clusters.
 In Section \ref{sec:inward-fields} we construct our inward fields and record some of their useful properties.
 In Section \ref{sec:stable} we prove that stable regular $q$-clusters in $\R^n$ have convex polyhedral cells when $2 \leq q \leq n+1$.
 In Section \ref{sec:multi-bubble} we establish an (approximate) rigorous version of (\ref{eq:intro-MDI}) and prove Theorem \ref{thm:main1}.
+In Section \ref{sec:double-bubble} we present the simplified argument for the double-bubble case.
 In Section \ref{sec:uniqueness} we prove Theorem \ref{thm:main-uniqueness}.
 In Section \ref{sec:conclude} we provide some concluding remarks and highlight some questions which remain open.